-Louis Henkin Professor in Human and Constitutional Rights; Faculty Co-Dir., Human Rights Institute
+Louis Henkin Professor of Human and Constitutional Rights; Faculty Co-Dir., Human Rights Institute

 Areas of Expertise: